TalariaSoftware/ncmanager-help/agendas/public-records.md

 permalink: /:path/:basename
 ---
-The Department of Neighborhood Empowerment requires that all Neighborhood Council agendas include language describing the public's access to records as ensured by the Brown Act.
+The Department of Neighborhood Empowerment requires that all neighborhood council agendas include language informing the public of their right to access government records as ensured by the California Public Records Act (CPRA).

 To assure compliance
 with their regulations,
-the Department of Neighborhood Empowerment (DONE) will not publish an agenda that does not include this information.
+the Department of Neighborhood Empowerment will not publish an agenda that does not include this information.

+Example CPRA notice:

       *Public Access to Records*